-Processes don't just serve as a way to isolate instances of running code from each other.
-On Windows NT/2000/XP/2003 systems, they also form the unit to which security privileges and permissions are assigned.
+Processes do not just serve as a way to isolate instances of running code from each other.
+On Windows NT/2000/XP/2003/Vista systems, they also form the unit to which security privileges and permissions are assigned.
 Each process has its own security token, which indicates to Windows precisely what operations that process is permitted to do.

-While processes are great for security reasons, their big disadvantage is in the area of performance.
-Often a number of processes will actually be working together, and therefore need to communicate with each other.
-The obvious example of this is where a process calls up a COM component, which is an executable, and therefore is required to run in its own process.
+Although processes are great for security reasons, their big disadvantage is in the area of performance.
+Often, a number of processes will actually be working together, and therefore need to communicate with each other.
+The obvious example of this is where a process calls up a COM component, which is an executable and therefore is required to run in its own process.
 The same thing happens in COM when surrogates are used.
-Since processes cannot share any memory, a complex marshaling process has to be used to copy data between the processes.
+Because processes cannot share any memory, a complex marshaling process must be used to copy data between the processes.
 This results in a very significant performance hit.
-If you need components to work together and don't want that performance hit, then you have to use DLL-based components and have everything running in the same address space-with the associated risk that a badly behaved component will bring everything else down.
+If you need components to work together and do not want that performance hit, you must use DLL-based components and have everything running in the same address space - with the associated risk that a badly behaved component will bring everything else down.